fubicales2016/fogbowcloud.org/content/pages/opportunism.md

 The powernap has some monitors to check if the host is idle, but the monitor that checks for input devices (mouse and keyboard) just watches USB devices, so a new monitor named PS2Monitor was added to also check PS2 devices.

-With this changes, the powernap is able to use in the fogbow opportunism module.
+With those changes, the powernap is able to be used in the opportunistic component.

 ### Action
 The action is divided in two scripts (start-node and stop-node), one for start the compute node and other to stop, both scripts uses the Python client for NOVA API to enable/disable specific services in order to start/stop the compute node.